e-berman/Movie-Emporium/README.md

 1. Install required dependencies listed below (i.e. npm i axios@0.24.0 --save)

-2. Input required database credentials in movie_controller.mjs.
+2. Input required MySQL database credentials in movie_controller.mjs.

 3. The data definition for the SQL database is listed in the movie_app_db/data_definition.sql.
 Create the defined tables before running the app.